 Dear Fellow Physicians,

-While most polled physicians want MOC abolished, we feel that the system's self-evaluation of medical knowledge modules can function as a worthy alternative to CME—but only if universal lifetime board certification is restored and the extortion and pressure associated with MOC compliance are eliminated.
-Our responsibility for continuing education credits should be no different from those of other licensed professions, and we can remain up-to-date and in good standing in the community without the further burden of imposed regulations or testing requirements.
+While the vast majority of physicians want MOC abolished, we feel that the system's self-evaluation of medical knowledge modules can function as a worthy alternative to CME—but only if universal lifetime board certification is restored and the extortion and pressure associated with MOC compliance are eliminated.
+Our responsibility for continuing education credits should be no different from those of other licensed professions - remain up-to-date with CME requirements and in good standing in the community without the further burden of imposed regulations or testing requirements.

 Of course, these criticisms are sticking points for our Boards, which derive income directly from this part of MOC.
 In fact, the ABIM claims it makes no money from MOC and that its members receive a minimal stipend to attend meetings and write exam questions—yet each such question costs $4,000 (through "stringent psychometric testing”), the ABIM President makes a salary of about $2,000 a day, and the costs associated with the MOC program since 2006 have inflated the ABIM’s revenue to $149,800,000—a number which grows yearly and with each modification to MOC.